 A single 300W solar panel is rated to produce 300 watts of power, but the actual power output you see from your panels depends on many factors, including geographic location, shading, and the tilt of your panels.

-The number of solar panels you’ll install depends on the amount of electricity you want to generate and the space available for solar panels.
-The table below compares different sized solar panel systems by the number of 300W solar panels needed for each system size.
+The number of solar panels you’ll want to install depends on the amount of electricity you want to generate and the space available on your roof or property for solar panels.
+The table below compares different sized solar panel systems by the number of 300-watt solar panels needed for each system size.
 In some cases, the number of 300W panels needed is rounded to the nearest panel.

 How many 300-watt solar panels do you need?
 System size comparison table

 |System size (kW)||Average annual kWh production||Number of 300-watt panels (rounded)|

 *Number of panels needed rounded to the nearest panel, and assumes a production ration of 1.4